cyclestreets/cyclestreets-setup/README.md

 # cyclestreets-setup

-Scripts for installing CycleStreets, written for Ubuntu Server 16.04 LTS
+Scripts for installing CycleStreets, written for Ubuntu Server 22.04 LTS

 **Note this is work-in-progress and the CycleStreets repo which is needed is not yet publicly available.**

 ## Requirements

-Written for Ubuntu Server 16.04 LTS.
+Written for Ubuntu Server 22.04 LTS.
-Earlier versions of scripts tested, March 2015 on a Ubuntu Server 14.04.2 LTS VM with 1 GB RAM, 8GB HD.

 ## Timezone